secretstartups/handbook/content/handbook/support/workflows/working-on-tickets.md

 1. When submitted, a message will post to your group's Slack channel, which will ping the regional group handle as well as CC the on-call manager.
 1. You will also receive a private Slack message with the full details of your form submission.
 Copy and paste this into an internal note in the ticket.
 (NOTE: future iteration will incorporate the use of a macro that you will paste this information into).
 1. You can track your request in the `Ticket Handover Tracker` sheet that will also be linked in the `Handovers` folder.
-1. **Until another SE has acknowledged the request and taken assignment, keep the ticket assigned to yourself and continue to work with the customer.** Be sure to notify the customer that you're working on the transfer.
 1. Managers and Seniors should periodically review the `Ticket Handover Tracker` sheet to help address any pending requests.

+**Until another SE has taken assignment, keep the ticket assigned to yourself and continue to work with the customer.**
+Be sure to notify the customer that you're working on the transfer.

 ## Contacting a Customer Success Manager or Account Manager